One4Many-StablePacker: An Efficient Deep Reinforcement Learning Framework for the 3D Bin Packing Problem: Methodology

 \textbf{State Transition}: State transitions are deterministic.
 Specifically, given the state $s_t$, action $a_t$ is sampled according to the policy $\pi(\cdot|s_t)$, transitioning deterministically to the state $s_{t+1}$.

 \textbf{Reward}: An effective stepwise reward provides meaningful intermediate signals to guide policy exploration.
-Existing methods employ mainly a single reward, such as volume change~\citep{li2022one}, volume gap reduction~\citep{table_2020_3}, loading-rate change~\citep{zhang2024online}, or gap-ratio reduction~\citep{table_2024dynamic}, which may lead policies to converge prematurely to local optima.
-In this work, we introduce a new weighted reward function:
+Existing methods employ mainly a single reward, such as volume change \cite{li2022one}, volume gap reduction \cite{table_2020_3}, loading-rate change \cite{zhang2024online}, or gap-ratio reduction \cite{table_2024dynamic}, which may lead policies to converge prematurely to local optima.
+In this work, we introduce a new weighted reward (WR):

-where $r_t^{LR}$ denotes the loading rate reward (Eq. \ref{loading_rate_eqa}), $r_t^{HD}$ denotes the height difference reward for the packing layout (Eq. \ref{height_difference_eqa}), and $\revwsj{\alpha_1}$, $\revwsj{\alpha_1}$ are hyperparameters.
+where $r_t^{LR}$ denotes the loading rate reward (Eq. \ref{loading_rate_eqa}), $r_t^{HD}$ denotes the height difference reward for the packing layout (Eq. \ref{height_difference_eqa}), and $\alpha_1$, $\alpha_1$ are hyperparameters.

 In Equations~(\ref{loading_rate_eqa})-(\ref{height_difference_eqa}), $H_t$ denotes the maximum height of all packed items at step $t$, and ${H_t}^\prime$ denote the second maximum height of all packed items.
-We normalize the difference between $H_t$ and ${H_t}^\prime$, assigning larger rewards to smaller height difference metrics to encourage flatter packing.
+We normalize the difference between $H_t$ and ${H_t}^\prime$, assigning rewards to smaller height difference metrics to encourage flatter packing (See Figure \ref{height_difference}).

-Figure~\ref{height_difference} illustrates the effect of the proposed weighted reward function compared with the loading-rate-only reward function.
-For example, at Step 1, the loading-rate-only reward function helps select the largest item (rotated to minimize height), which unfortunately blocks subsequent placement of large items in the first packing layer.
-In contrast, the weighted reward function helps select a smaller item, slightly reducing the loading rate while improving the flatness of the packing layer.
-Figure~\ref{height_difference} shows that the loading-rate-only reward aggressively promotes vertical stacking, whereas the weighted reward achieves significantly higher overall utilization by the end.
-Moreover, when multiple actions yield identical improvements in the overall loading rate, the weighted reward would prioritize actions that produce smaller height differences, preserving space for subsequent decisions.
-The height difference reward effectively converts potential future gains from flatness into immediate rewards, addressing the limitations of single-reward approaches.
+We theoretically validate the proposed reward mechanism.
+Detailed proofs are provided in our GitHub project~\footnote{\url{https://github.com/chaojihetao/3dbpp}}.
+First, we establish that the stepwise loading rate reward $r_t^{LR}$ forms a telescoping sum, meaning the cumulative reward exactly equals the final global utilization $\eta$.
+This property ensures that maximizing the stepwise reward is equivalent to maximizing the global packing objective.
+Next, regarding the height difference reward $r_t^{HD}$, we employ Potential-Based Reward Shaping (PBRS) \cite{ng1999policy} with the potential function $\Phi(s)$ representing surface flatness:

+where $H^{(1)}$ and $H^{(2)}$ denote the maximum and second-maximum heights, respectively.
+Since $\Phi(s)$ depends solely on the state, this shaping term guarantees policy invariance, accelerating convergence by encouraging flat packing surfaces without altering the optimal policy $\pi^*$.
+Finally, we demonstrate that minimizing height variance maximizes the measure of the feasible action space.
+By explicitly penalizing height variance, the agent is guided to reduce surface fragmentation, thereby preserving larger continuous support areas for subsequent placements.